two maine coon cats sitting next to each other licking their lips

-There is a well defined Maine Coon breed standard.
+There is a well-defined Maine Coon breed standard.
 This outlines the physical characteristic expectations of a Maine Coon cat.
-As a Breeder of Maine Coon cats and a major enthusiast for maintaining the integrity of this amazing cat, I’ve created a series of videos that will explore the details of the Maine Coon.
+I breed Maine Coon cats.
+I am also an enthusiast for maintaining the integrity of this amazing cat.
+I’ve created a series of videos that will explore the details of the Maine Coon.

 Nothing that I share with you in this Maine Coon Breed Standard series is an opinion.
-The standards are written in black and white by The International Cat Association.
+The standards are written in black and white.
 This information is available for all breeders to study.
-In fact, it’s EXPECTED that every breeder of a Pedigree cat will become familiar with the standard, and apply this as a practice into their programs.
+Every breeder should be familiar with the standard and apply this knowledge to their programs.

 Here is a direct link to the Maine Coon Breed Standard.